 Following my gaze, Bagge said, “It’s a chaotic, terrific mess, I know, but it’s how I work best.
 And my work is grand indeed!”
 He gestured toward a corner of the stall.
 “Otto!
 Introduce yourself.”

-Following his hand, I saw a dirty blue tarp rise up and then fall, revealing a hulking, nude, ungendered autocthon, its sagging and wrinkled yellow skin covered with hatched scars, incisions, and clumsily lasered-off brands.
+Following his hand, I saw a dirty blue tarp rise up and then fall, revealing a hulking, nude, ungendered autocthon, its sagging and wrinkled vanilla skin covered with hatched gray scars, incisions, and clumsily lasered-off brands.
 It blinked dust out of its black eyes, and rasped in a low but clear voice, “Hello, madame.
 My name is Otto.”

 I recoiled as Bagge barked out a laugh.
 “Oh don’t be so upset!
 He’s harmless.
 A social algorithm I play with sometimes, though I’ve employed various iterations of Otto for years.”
 Bagge stomped over to Otto and gave it a playful slap on the chest.
 “I am an autocthonologist by training and inspiration, though a sole proprietorship is hard to sustain these days.”
 He looked around his stall regretfully, taking in his wares.
-“So I am forced to trade in … this,” and his eyes swept over towards Chorokk and the market generally, “and in … this place.”
+“So I am forced to trade in … this,” and his eyes swept over towards Charlek and the market generally, “and in … this place.”

 Otto remained inert after its disconcerting introduction.
 Autos were certainly capable of speech for the purposes of carrying out their tasks, but it was usually illegal, and at least in very bad taste, to code them for cognitive simulations.
 After being told to introduce itself, Otto appeared to wait for further instruction from Bagge.